1913 Sulawesi–Mindanao earthquake: Indonesia

-On Sangihe Island, seismic shaking lasted 4 ± 2 minutes and there was an intense rumble.
-People were thrown to the ground.
-There were 20 deaths.
-Homes located on the swamp were raised from the ground and sank on their sides or collapsed.
-Many buildings collapsed in Enemawira, Peta and Tabukan.
-Schools, homes and businessed collapsed in Tamako.
-At Manganitu and Kendahe, severe damage occurred.
-Collapses and rock falls was widespread along the rocky coastline.
-Widespread fractures appeared in the ground, some ejected water.
-Subsidence occurred in the Menalu area; the sea inundated parts of the plain and remaining residents relocated.
+On Sangihe Island, where the earthquake produced about four minutes of strong shaking, people were thrown to the ground, and there were 20 deaths.
+Homes located on the swamp were raised from the ground and tilted on their sides or collapsed.
+Many buildings including schools, homes and businesses in Enemawira, Peta, Tabukan and Tamako, collapsed.
+Severe damage was also reported at Manganitu and Kendahe.
+Rockfalls were widespread along the rocky coastline while fractures appeared in the ground, some ejected water.
+Subsidence occurred in the Menalu area; the sea inundated parts of the plain, forcing residents to relocate.
 Coastal subsidence also occurred at Peta Bay, Tamako and Tabukan.
 At Menalu Bay, 1,000 m3 of material fell into the water from 80 m height.
 West of that, a mudflow traveled 1 km down from Endongo Hill, burying 117 villagers and 29 houses.
-The mudflow buried the area under 6 m of material.
-The mudflow dammed a river and overflowed.
+The mudflow buried the area under 6 m of material; it subsequently dammed a river, causing it to overflow.
 In Manganitu, bridges were washed away.

-On Siau Island, one person died and there were injuries.
+On Siau Island, one person died and several were injured.
 Ground fractures, avalanches and rockfalls occurred but there was no coastal subsidence.
-People were also unable to stand during shaking.
+During the earthquake, people were unable to stand.
 Many brick buildings were ruined and some huts sank to one side.
-Similar environmental effects and damage occurred in the Talaud Islands but there were no casualties.
+Similar environmental effects and damage occurred on the Talaud Islands but there were no casualties.

 Philippines

-Shaking lasted half a minute on the Sarangani Islands and many trees toppled.
-At Davao, strong oscillations were recorded for two to five minutes.
-Huts made from palm leaves sank on their side and some stone walls collapsed.
-People in the city were also thrown to the ground.
-Cracks opened in the ground ejecting sand and water.
+Shaking lasted half a minute on the Sarangani Islands, where many trees toppled.
+At Davao, strong oscillations were recorded for two to five minutes; people in the city were thrown to the ground.
+Huts made from palm leaves sank on their side and some stone walls collapsed, and cracks in the ground ejected sand and water.
 Along the Agusan River, the water moved in an east–west direction, tossing boats.
-Shaking was also felt in Baganga, Talakogon, Kotabato, and Butuan.
-It was also felt in Bohol, Cebu and Leyte; no shaking was felt at Negros and Panay.
+The earthquake was also felt in Baganga, Talakogon, Kotabato, Butuan, Bohol, Cebu and Leyte.